chrispentester/Aggressor-Scripts/Shellcode_Generator/README.md

 # Shellcode Generator

-Create stageless shellcode for the listener, with an exitfunc, and architecture, of type array, hex, powershell-base64, vba, vbs, or veil
+Create stageless shellcode for a Cobalt Strike listener, with an exitfunc, and architecture, of type array, hex, powershell-base64, vba, vbs, or veil

 # Usage